 Click here for a free printable PDF Names of God Chart to use in your studies!

-If you’re new to the Hebrew language, it may be helpful to start with my posts on the Hebrew Alphabet and the Hebrew Vowels.
+If you’re new to the Hebrew language, starting with my posts on the Hebrew Alphabet and the Hebrew Vowels may be helpful.

 Yahweh – יהוה

 Since no vowels accompany these four consonants in the oldest texts, there’s some speculation on the pronunciation of this name.
-Many agree that it’s pronounced “Yahweh”, with the vowels appearing as יַהְוֶה, yet others propose that the vowels are as such instead יְהֹוָה.
-This second pronunciation would render another familiar name for God – “Yehovah” or the common translation of “Jehovah”.
+Many agree that it’s pronounced “Yahweh,” with the vowels appearing as יַהְוֶה, yet others propose that the vowels are as such instead יְהֹוָה.
+This second pronunciation would render another familiar name for God – “Yehovah” or the common translation of “Jehovah.”

 יהוה is used as God’s name mostly in situations where He’s interacting with His people.
 One example is when He appeared to Moses in the burning bush (Ex.
 3:2) or breathed life into Adam (Gen. 2:7).

 A shortened form of Yahweh, Yah (יָהּ), is used in many places.
-When Moses and the people of Israel sing “The LORD is my strength and song” (Ex.
-15:2), Yah is the name used for “LORD”.
+When Moses and the people of Israel sing, “The LORD is my strength and song” (Ex.
+15:2), Yah is the name used for “LORD.”

 As the name of God is holy, many don’t speak it out of reverence and respect.
-Instead, it’s often replaced by “HaShem”, meaning “the name” or “Adonai”, meaning “my Lord” as well as other terms of honor.
+Instead, it’s often replaced by “HaShem,” meaning “the name,” or “Adonai,” meaning “my Lord,” as well as other terms of honor.

 Many Christians are interested in returning to more literal interpretations of scripture, including the name of God.
 The Scriptures Bible from the Institute for Scripture Research has restored יהוה as the name for God throughout the text, rather than replacing it with other words.
-That’s just one of the features that has made it my favorite version.

 Yahweh Elohim יהוה אֱלֹהִים